 Those looking for a great food should consider the Oyster Box (for high class seafood), the Old Smugglers Inn (a quaint tavern with wooden beams and roaring fires, offering real ales and traditional grub) and the Wayside Cafe (next to the beach, offering tasty and good value lunches).

-what?
-At 24 square miles, Guernsey is half the size of Jersey.
 But it accommodates 60,000, two-thirds of Jersey’s population, making it the most densely populated Channel Island.
 It is accessed by 15 minute flight, or hour-long ferry trip, from Jersey.
 And like its larger neighbour, Guernsey provides great history, stunning scenery, and fantastic food and accommodation.